zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 ### 9.1 The Core Innovation

-The neural lattice is the most critical BioDrone component—the master frequency generator and Aetherion interface layer:
+The neural lattice is the most critical BioDrone component, the master frequency generator and Aetherion interface layer:

 ```
 NEURAL LATTICE — ARCHITECTURE